|

 “The Way You Love Me” and “Superwoman”.

-attention to his own recordings.
-The album “Tender Love”
+Babyface turned attention to his own recordings.
+The album “Tender

-was released in 1989.
-Four hit singles would follow, firmly cementing
+Love” was released in 1989.
+Four hit singles would follow,

-such as Johnny Gill, Whitney Houston, Madonna and R&B super
+with artists such as Johnny Gill, Whitney Houston, Madonna and R&B

-group Boyz II Men.
-Babyface was co-nominated for an Album of the
+super group Boyz II Men.
+Babyface was co-nominated for an Album

-Year Grammy for his production on The Bodyguard soundtrack and went
+of the Year Grammy for his production on The Bodyguard soundtrack

-on to work with artists like Mariah Carey, Eric Clapton, Celine
+and went on to work with artists like Mariah Carey, Eric Clapton,

-imprint, breaking formidable artists such as Toni Braxton, TLC,
+and lucrative imprint, breaking formidable artists such as Toni

 Review

-the respect and love from artists and fans alike.
-His initial visit
+hard to gain the respect and love from artists and fans alike.
+His

-to the St. Lucia jazz Festival in 2004 was a disappointment to many.
+initial visit to the St. Lucia jazz Festival in 2004 was a disappointment

 the level of rain normally reserved for the Amazon Forest.
 The beautiful